1. Our Profile

 Giving youths hope for a new beginning

-To give youths, aged 16 and above, the hope, care and support that can make a difference to help and guide them back to meaningful lives.
+To give youths, aged 14 to 21, the hope, care and support that can make a difference to help and guide them back to meaningful lives.

 To provide a home environment that is conducive for their emotional, social and educational development and to enable them to grow their full potential.

 To facilitate the reintegration back into their families and to society; to nurture them to become responsible adults.